 Evidence in chief is led by the witness filing an affidavit of evidence.
 The court may however, for reasons recorded in writing, allow evidence in chief to be led by examination of the witness in open court.
+A witness who is outside the jurisdiction of the Court or cannot attend Court may also be examined by way of a commission.
 The counter-party has the right to cross-examine the witness (although this right may be waived).
 The Court also has the power to put questions to the witness.
-Reexamination of a witness is permissible only under limited circumstances and in relation to questions arising directly out of the cross-examination.
+Re-examination of a witness is permissible only under limited circumstances and in relation to questions arising directly out of the cross-examination.